slowernews/wisdom-tldr/README.md

 He who works with his hands and his head and his heart is an artist.' --  St. Francis of Assisi*

 How to keep talented people?
 Respect them.<br>
-You'll never respect them if you don't pay them accordingly.
+You'll never respect them if you don't reward them accordingly.

 <!--
 make them part of the solution and part of the answer.